trimcore/scada/doc/atom.md

 AtomPath in general is a sequence of Atoms used to represent [Directory](directory.md) path, or group of Atoms for other purposes.
 The [API](../api) provides [AtomPath](AtomPath.md) class to simplify path manipulation (see documentation for limits).

+## Usage

+Atoms are integral part of API when implementing modules.
+Names of both cells and directory levels in [Directory](../doc/directory.md) use Atoms.
+Restrictions on Atoms apply when editing [configuration](cfg.md) files, as those simply specify initial contents of the directory.

 ## Parsing

 Input consisting of decimal or hexadecimal (prefix `#x`) digits is stored as a numeric Atom, otherwise parsing as string is attempted (if not prevented by `#` prefix).